mikyrenato/Project-4-Blog/README.md

 + As an admin, I want to be able to track user feedback and support requests so that I can improve the platform based on user needs.
 + As an admin, I want to be able to respond to user feedback and support requests in a timely and professional manner so that users feel heard and valued.

+Epic 7: Admin Panel Access
-Epic 7: As an administrator, I want to be able to access the admin panel easily, so that I can manage the website efficiently.
+As an administrator, I want to be able to access the admin panel easily, so that I can manage the website efficiently.

 User Story
 + As an administrator, I want to see a button that takes me to the admin panel when I'm logged in, so that I can quickly access the tools I need to manage the website.
 When I click the button, it should take me directly to the admin panel without requiring additional logins or authentication.

-Epic 8:
+Epic 8: Feedback Page
 As an administrator, I want to have quick access to the feedback page without going through the admin panel.

-User Story:
+User Story
-As an administrator, I want a button to appear on the navigation bar when I log in to the system, so that I can easily access the feedback page without navigating to the admin panel.
++ As an administrator, I want a button to appear on the navigation bar when I log in to the system, so that I can easily access the feedback page without navigating to the admin panel.
 The button should only be visible to me as an admin user, and clicking on it should take me directly to the feedback page.

 ## Agile Methodology